Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 key.converter=org.apache.kafka.connect.storage.StringConverter
 s3.bucket.name=<BUCKET_NAME>
 `
-- Make sure to replace the bucket name and UUID in the topics.regex field explicitly.
+#Make sure to replace the `bucket name` and `UUID` in the topics.regex field explicitly.
 > Leave the rest of the configurations as default, except for:
 - Connector type change to Provisioned and make sure both the MCU count per worker and Number of workers are set to 1
 - Worker Configuration, select Use a custom configuration, then pick confluent-worker
 - Access permissions, where you should select the IAM role you have created previously
 - Skip the rest of the pages until you get to Create connector button page.
-> Once your connector is up and running you will be able to visualise it in the Connectors tab in the MSK console.
+> Once your connector is up and running you will be able to visualise it in the connectors tab in the MSK console.

 ## Milestone 5: Batch processing : Configuring an API in API gateway
 #### Task 1: Build a Kafka REST proxy integration method for the API